THE SOUL OF RIGA

 Interesting Fact

-During the Soviet occupation, the monument was not demolished, but gatherings nearby were prohibited.
-Still, people laid flowers here, turning it into a place of quiet resistance and a reminder of Latvia’s independence.
+During the Soviet occupation the monument was not demolished, but public gatherings nearby were forbidden or tightly controlled.
+Still, people quietly laid flowers here, turning it into a place of peaceful resistance and a living reminder of Latvia’s independence.

 Author’s Note

 I chose this monument because it represents, for me, the very soul of Latvia.
-In this image, I wanted to capture the figure of “Milda” framed between the silhouettes of trees, opening like symbolic gates of freedom.
+In this image, I wanted to capture “Milda” framed between the silhouettes of trees, opening like symbolic gates of freedom.

 Jānis Kaugurs 2017.
 SIA CAPTURE DESIGN